 The purpose of this article is to give the reader a basic understanding of the Alabama Legislature as well as the process for introducing and passing legislation.
-It is important for municipalities to have a good basic understanding of the legislative process in Alabama.
-For further questions relating to Alabama's Legislature and the legislative process, you can contact the Legislative Reference Service (http://lrs.state.al.us/) or the Legislative Fiscal Office (http://www.lfo.state.al.us/).
-For questions relating to legislation affecting municipalities, please contact the League Governmental Affairs Department or the Legal Department (www.alalm.org or 334-262-2566).
+It is important for municipalities to have a good basic understanding of Alabama's legislative process.
+For further questions relating to Alabama's Legislature and the legislative process, contact the Legislative Services Agency (LSA).
+For questions relating to legislation affecting municipalities, please contact ALM's Advocacy or Legal Departments.